-c.3 There were 135 events reported between 01/08/2024 and 30/09/2024.
-This is an increase of 42 from the last reporting period.
+c.3 There were 108 events reported between 01/10/2024 and 30/11/2024.
+This is a decrease of 27 from the last reporting period.
 The following table shows slips, trips and falls by severity over the past 18 months:

-c.4 The following chart shows the number of slips, trips and falls (In-patients only) by location, with the highest number of falls being across Psychiatry of Old Age, Palliative Care Services and Medicine for the Elderly.
-In patient teams continue to review all falls to ensure all preventative measures are in place and that post falls reviews are undertaken.
+c.4 The following chart shows the number of slips, trips and falls (In-patients only) by location, with the highest number of falls being across Psychiatry of Old Age.
+Inpatient teams continue to review all falls to ensure all preventative measures are in place and that post-falls reviews are undertaken.
 The level of harm resulting from a fall remains low.

-c.5 The above graph (c.3) shows an increase in in-patient falls over this reporting period.
+c.5 The above graph (c.4) shows an increase of 3 in inpatient falls over this reporting period.
 A review of the adverse events shows a number of individuals were responsible for multiple events across a number of ward areas.
 The severity of these adverse events remains low with minimal harm to patients (bruising, skin flaps) and no harm to staff.
-The services have made contact with the Patient Safety Team to support a falls review within in-patient services with a view to undertake a falls improvement project.